Quality Blog Inquiry Contact us

 Organic certification is separate from grade.
 You can have organic ceremonial or organic premium.
 Availability depends on harvest and certifying body.
 If your menu claims organic matcha, require the organic certificate scope and lot linkage—not just a logo on a sell sheet.

-Browse grades and request samples through our wholesale shop, or explore matcha grades on our product page.
+Browse grades and request samples through our contact form, or explore matcha grades on our product page.

 Frequently asked questions